 Check out our family vacation on Kaanapali Beach:

-At first we were a little apprehensive about this activity – swim in the ocean, in the dark, with manta rays and our five-year-old child.
+At first, we were a little apprehensive about this activity – swimming in the ocean, in the dark, with manta rays and our five-year-old child.

 You set out on a traditional Hawaiian 40-foot double-hulled Hawaiian sailing canoe with the crew from Eka Canoes as the sun goes down.

-Once out in the bay, we slipped into the water and held onto the side of a floating surfboard, lowered our heads under the water with snorkeling masks on and torch lights.
+Once out in the bay, we slipped into the water and held onto the side of a floating surfboard, lowering our heads under the water with snorkeling masks on and torch lights.

 What happens next is incredible.
 Manta ray after manta ray swim around you, somersaulting and literally brushing up against you – that’s how close we were to them!